 This feature aids consideration in load planning.

-A full-featured app will also automate track and trace to track load and driver locations in real-time through GPS.
+A full-featured app will also automate track and trace to track load and driver locations in real-time through GPS with the help of augmented intelligence.
 This feature enables easy updates like load arrival, departure, completion, and more.
 Users can see the date and time a load is picked up, where it is, if delivered, and all the ETAs for the remaining stops.